 But even marriage could not tame Bateman’s “cowboy” ways.
 In 1884 a gold rush broke out in Coeur d’Alene, Idaho, and, as wryly recorded later: “…Bateman took part in the stampede.
 His participation was not successful.”
 Apparently with Lucy still in tow, David returned to Helena briefly and then was off to Maryville, now a semi-ghost town outside Helena.
 Along the way he had met Jacob Switzer, his elder by some fifteen years who had been born in Alsace, then part of Germany.

 Switzer had come to the United States in 1857, settling first in Kansas and later in Colorado, making his money in the mining sector.
 He arrived in Helena in in 1877 to pursue his mining interests vigorously throughout Montana, investing his capital in diggings across the state.
-Among his investments was one in clay mining in nearby Blossberg and he began manufacturing firebrick, terra cotta, vitrified brick and tiling.
+Among his investments was one in clay mining in nearby Blossberg and, as shown above, in a wholesale and retail cigar and liquor house.
 In a contemporary biography Switzer was described thus: “He is recognized as one of Montana’s sagacious businessman and is highly esteemed and popular.”

 Switzer must have seen something special in Bateman, despite the young man’s restless ways, and offered to set him up in business.
 Recognizing that selling liquor to thirsty Montana miners was a prospective bonanza and that Great Falls, almost a hundred miles from Helena, was a rapidly growing city with good water and rail transport, in 1890 they chose to locate their wholesale liquor store there on Central Avenue.
 In the photo of that street shown above “Bateman & Switzer” can be clearly seen on the sign at right.
 Playing the role of “silent partner,” Switzer remained in Helena while Bateman ran the day to day liquor business.